-In single celled organisms cell reproduction gives rise to the next generation.
-In multi-cellular organisms cell division occurs not just to produce a whole new organism but for growth and replacement of worn out cells within the organisms.
+In single-celled organisms, cell reproduction gives rise to the next generation.
+In multicellular organisms, cell division occurs not just to produce a whole new organism but for growth and replacement of worn out cells within the organisms.
 Cell division is always highly regulated and follows a highly orchestrated series of steps.
 The term cytokinesis refers to dividing a cell in half, while mitosis and meiosis refer to two different forms of nuclear division.
 Mitosis results in two nuclei that are identical to the original nucleus.
-Meiosis on the other hand results in four nuclei that each have ½ the chromosomes of the original cell.
-In animals meiosis only occurs in the cells that give rise to the sex cells (gametes), i.e., the egg and the sperm.
+Meiosis on the other hand results in four nuclei that each has ½ the chromosomes of the original cell.
+In animals, meiosis only occurs in the cells that give rise to the sex cells (gametes), i.e., the egg and the sperm.

 Difference between Mitosis and Meiosis

 |Interphase||Interphase – Chromosomes not yet visible but DNA has been duplicated or replicated.||Each chromosome replicates.
 The result is two genetically identical sister chromatids|

 |Prophase||Prophase –Each of the duplicated chromosomes appears as two identical or equal sister chromatids, The mitotic spindle begins to form.
 Chromosomes condense and thicken||Prophase I – Crossing-over recombination – Homologous chromosomes (each consists of two sister chromatids) appear together as pairs.
 Tetrad is the structure that is formed.
 Segments of chromosomes are exchanged between non-sister chromatids at crossover points known as chiasmata (= crossing-over)|

 |Metaphase||Metaphase -The chromosomes assemble at the equator at the metaphase plate||Metaphase I Chromosomes adjust on the metaphase plate.
 Chromosomes are still intact and arranged as pairs of homologues|